MMIV-ML/BMED365/Exam/Sensorveiledning.md

-10. Essay - Computational modeling of biological processes with image-derived parameters - methods and application
+10. **Essay - Computational modeling of biological processes with image-derived parameters - methods and application**

-Write your answer here (a particularly good answer is given 10 points, a particularly bad answer or no answer is given 0 points; the assignment counts for 1/6 of the exam):
+INSTRUCTION: Write your answer here (a particularly good answer is given 10 points, a particularly bad answer or no answer is given 0 points; the assignment counts for 1/6 of the exam).

 Computational modeling of biological processes using image-derived parameters is a methodological approach that blends advanced imaging technologies with computational algorithms to understand and predict complex biological behaviors.
 This integrative technique has become increasingly relevant in biomedicine, offering insights into disease mechanisms, facilitating the development of new therapeutics, and enhancing personalized medicine strategies.
 Methods